 Mucous membrane pemphigoid - Anogenital in

-MMP is almost twice as common in females as it is in males, and it is seen most frequently in older individuals.
+MMP is almost twice as common in females as it is in males, and it is seen most often in older individuals.
 MMP affects the mucous membranes and, less commonly, the skin.
-The mouth is involved most frequently (painful erosions and ulcers), followed by the conjunctiva (corneal injection, scarring that leads to symblepharon and blindness).
+The mouth is involved most frequently (ie, painful erosions and ulcers), followed by the conjunctiva (corneal inflammation and scarring, conjunctiva inflammation, trichiasis, ectropion, symblepharon, ankyloblepharon, and blindness).

-Nasal, laryngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, hoarseness, or dysphagia, respectively.
+Skin, nasal, laryngeal, pharyngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, hoarseness, or dysphagia, respectively.
 Anogenital involvement in women may present with vulvovaginal or perianal blisters, erosions, and scarring.

 Cutaneous disease, when present, most frequently accompanies mucous membrane disease.
 Occasionally, cutaneous blistering and scarring dominate the clinical picture (so-called Brunsting-Perry variant).

 In a 2022 study, malignancies, especially solid organ tumors, were reported in up to 13.8% of patients.
 These include lung carcinoma, breast cancer, endometrial cancer, vulvar carcinoma, and non-Hodgkin lymphoma.
 The malignancy rate was higher when autoantibodies against laminin-332 were found.

 L12.1 – Cicatricial pemphigoid